Share This Craft

 - Use scissors to cut a small slit on the outer edge of circle D.

-Note: I recommend cutting on the wider parts of the circle to avoid tearing the paper.
+Note: We recommend cutting on the wider parts of the circle to avoid tearing the paper.

 - Cut a small slit on the inside edge of circle C.